bet4a/d3wiki/SVG-Shapes.md

 <a name="area" href="#area">#</a> d3.svg.<b>area</b>()

 Constructs a new area generator with the default *x*-, *y0*- and *y1*-accessor functions (that assume the input data is a two-element array of numbers; see below for details), and linear interpolation.
-The input to the generator is always an array of data elements for which to generate a line.
-The output is a closed piecewise linear curve, or polygon, as in an area chart:
+The returned function generates path data for a closed piecewise linear curve, or polygon, as in an area chart:

 ![area](area.png)